cycle/docs/docs/en/database/errata.md

 will automatically add `RETURNING {primary key}` to the generated SQL query.

 #### Postgres schemas

-By default Postgres driver uses `public` schema.
-If you want to change default schema, you have to pass desired list of schemas via connection config:
+By default, Postgres driver uses `public` schema and works only with tables with `public` schema.
+If you want to change default behavior, you have to pass desired schema list via connection config:

 ```php
 'postgres' => new Config\PostgresDriverConfig(